oban-bg/oban/README.md

   soon as they are inserted into the database.

 - **Unique Jobs** — Duplicate work can be avoided through unique job controls.
-  Uniqueness can be enforced at the argument, queue and worker level for any period of time.
+  Uniqueness can be enforced at the argument, queue, worker and even sub-argument level for any period of time.

 - **Scheduled Jobs** — Jobs can be scheduled at any time in the future, down to the second.